RisenCrypto/RisenCrypto.github.io/_posts/2023-08-16-PLONKPerm.md

 - We have to also prove the above steps were followed in building $z(\omega)$ - i.e. the $z$'s were accumulatively as computed above.

+#### The Proof

-Point 6 in Section 5.1 of the Plonk Paper (Page 22) shows what needs to be done.
+Point 6 in Section 5.1 of the Plonk Paper (Page 22) shows what needs to be done to prove this

 ![Perm](/images/Perm.png?raw=true)
 (Note - They use $Z(a)$ while we use $z(X)$, they use $g$ where we use $\omega$ but it's the same other than these different names.)